Unity-Technologies/ml-agents/docs/Reinforcement-Learning-in-Unity.md

 The Academy object orchestrates agents and their decision making processes.
 Only place a single Academy object in a scene.

 You must create a subclass of the Academy class (since the base class is abstract).
-When you create your Academy subclass, implement the following methods:
+When you create your Academy subclass, you can implement the following methods (all are optional):

 * `InitializeAcademy()` — Prepare the environment the first time it launches.
 * `AcademyReset()` — Prepare the environment and agents for the next training episode.
 Use this function to place and initialize entities in the scene as necessary.